-It is true that this version does not carry with it any plenary indulgence from the Church.
-If you want, you can pray a version to which an indulgence is attached.
-How often you do that each year is up to you to count.
+It is true that this Way of the Cross version does not carry with it any official plenary indulgence from the Church.
+If you want, you can pray a version which is connected to an indulgence.
+How often you do that each year is for you to count.

 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?